One-on-One

 -effectively practice, so the improvements are lasting

-If you’re coming for a first lesson with me, bring whatever feels easy, real and true.
+Bring whatever feels important, real and true.
 If that’s just yourself, that’s just fine.

 Very few people are actually tone deaf.
 If you can hear the difference between a statement and a question, and can tell an interesting story, I believe I can teach you to carry a tune.